movingpandas/movingpandas/README.md

 ## Citation information

-Please cite [[0]](#publications) when using MovingPandas in your research.

-All releases of MovingPandas have DOIs via Zenodo: https://doi.org/10.5281/zenodo.3710950
+Please cite [[0]](#publications) when using MovingPandas in your research and reference the appropriate release version.
+All releases of MovingPandas are listed on [Zenodo](https://doi.org/10.5281/zenodo.3710950) where you will find citation information, including DOIs.

 ## Publications